ITPNYU/ITP-IMA-Community-Guidelines/CONTRIBUTING.md

 ### Contributing with new/additional content, or updates

-Using plain text editor Markdown, you can contribute to the Community Commitments.
+Using plain text editor Markdown, you can contribute to the Community Guidelines.

 **No code required!**

-**Instructions to contribute changes to the Community Commitments document**
+**Instructions to contribute changes to the Community Guidelines document**

 1. Go to the .md file where you want to make a change.
 2. Press the edit button to edit the file.